mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     > ![dynamic error message](dynamic_error_message.png){width="300px"}

-    > Then my error is named `UnnamedError` and I have a hard time selecting the right one:
+    > Then my error is named `UnnamedError`, and I have a hard time selecting the right one:

     > ![dynamic error message select](dynamic_error_message_select.png)